micahjon/upstream/README.md

 - brew update
 - brew install ruby

-- which ruby
-- which gem
-(just to ensure they're both in /usr/local/bin)
+ruby and gem should now be located in /usr/local/bin/

 Restart terminal, then...